EmBrochard/Sculpture-techniques-expertise_Statistics/README.md

 ## <b> Repository Citation </b>

+Please cite the code of Roughness analysis as:

+ <b>  Brochard É., Courtenay L.A, Doyon L.(2025) Code for quantitative analysis of surface roughness. https://github.com/EmBrochard/Sculpture-techniques-expertise_Statistics </b>
+<br><br>
-Please cite this repository as:
+ Please cite the code of Engraving analysis as:

- <b>  NAME (2024) Code for ...    . https://github.com/EmBrochard/Sculpture-techniques-expertise_Statistics </b>
+ <b> Courtenay L.A (2025) Code for engraving analysis using morphometric measurements and EFA. https://github.com/EmBrochard/Sculpture-techniques-expertise_Statistics </b>

 --------------------------------------------------------